Evidlo/prelim/main.typ

   //     caption: "Radial profile under quiet and storm conditions.  a) Subsolar point b) Geographic North pole"
   // ) <radial_profile>

-  #rt([#strike[The charge of non-thermal atoms makes physics-based modelling particularly challenging due to their interaction with Earth's fields.
+  // #rt([#strike[The charge of non-thermal atoms makes physics-based modelling particularly challenging due to their interaction with Earth's fields.
 Even quiet, non-storm conditions are not well-understood due to limited observations of the exosphere, which are described in the next section.]])

   == Prior Exospheric Measurements and Retrievals

   Understanding of the H density distribution in the exosphere has advanced primarily due to spaceborne #gls("UV") sensing.
 While direct measurement is possible with mass spectrometers (e.g. sounding rockets), the sheer size of the exosphere makes this approach impractical.
 Ground-based sensing has been hampered by the fact that O₂ at lower altitudes is opaque to #gls("UV").
 Visible H emission (Balmer-α line) from resonant fluorescence has been observed on the ground for decades @balmer1, but the signal is very dim and no reliable density distributions have been derived due to limited data constraints from ground-based sensors.
 However, attempts have been made to exploit vantage evolution of rotating Earth's surface @balmer2.

   Lyman-α is ideal as a target to study the exosphere as these photons excite hydrogen by resonant scattering from their ground states, producing very bright emissions.
 Lyman-α is absorbed by atmospheric O₂, necessitating space-based sensing.
-  Lyman-α studies of the exosphere have occured sporadically for decades, but usually as opportunistic measurements as a secondary science goal.
+  Lyman-α studies of the exosphere have occurred sporadically for decades, but usually as opportunistic measurements as a secondary science goal.
  @previous_mission provides an overview of previous observations with accompanying descriptions given below.

   An early exospheric measurement came from OGO-5 in 1969 which detected H atoms out to 7 Re and proved the existence of a geotail and Lyman-α background from #gls("IPH") @ogo5 @baliukin.
   This was followed by Apollo 16 in 1972 which carried a photocathode-based UV imager to the Lunar surface that serves as the basis for modern UV instruments.
 It obtained a single image, the first ever wide-field exospheric measurement @apollo2 @apollo.
   Much later Galileo performed an Earth flyby during a gravity assist in 1991 towards Jupiter, capturing a single composite image which indicated an exospheric radial extent beyond that found by Apollo.
-  A few years later in 1996, the SWAN spacecraft with its SOHO hydrogen absorption cell @baliukin launched towards Lagrange point L1 (ideal for observing the exosphere globally) captured full-sky Lyman-α images, with some high-resolutions scans directed towards the Earth finding presence of H atoms out to 100Re.
+  A few years later in 1996, the SWAN spacecraft with its SOHO hydrogen absorption cell @baliukin launched towards Lagrange point L1 (ideal for observing the exosphere globally) captured full-sky Lyman-α images, with some high-resolution scans directed towards the Earth finding presence of H atoms out to 100 Re.
   In 2000, the IMAGE spacecraft and GEO instrument with three scanning photometers slowly scanned over different altitudes, detecting the presence of a geotail and additionally found significant temporal variation in measured flux which was not well explained by solar variation, suggesting complicated exosphere dynamics @ostgaard.
   One year later, the TIMED spacecraft and GUVI instrument launched and began long-term UV imaging through the limb near the exobase, finding an inverse correlation between H temperature and solar activity @timed_guvi2.
   In 2015, the PROCYON spacecraft and LAICA instrument captured a single wide-field from 2350 Re, with studies reporting agreement of retrieved H density distribution with predictions from radiation pressure theory @procyon_laica.